Rebecca-de-Winter/Rebecca-de-Winter.github.io/README.md

 ### Bonus response:
 I have styles for active, hover and focus states - the primary buttons translate 1 px up and left on hover, and have a glow shadow.
 On focus, they scale (1.04) and deepen in colour when active with a box shadow.
 The social media icons transform by scale on hover, scale higher again on active and glow with a text shadow on focus.
 Javascript was included to maek the hamburger menu.
+The big addition here though was animation.
+I used the animation function from https://webcode.tools/css-generator/keyframe-animation to insert the animations I wanted.
+The animations are quite complex - the hero has two logo layes on alpha channels that are stuck together.
+When the logo "hits" the water the top logo fades out and the cut out of the girl without the bubble now floats in the water.
+A smaller version of the bobbing animation is in the about me section on the index.html page.

 ### Screenshots
 > Please include the following: